 We then continue our drive east into Ladakh, arriving at Leh in the late afternoon.

 A break from the long drives today as we explore the various habitats close to Leh, such as Tikse marshes, Trisul Tso and Shey fishponds.
 Breeding bird activity will be high, and we can expect to see Red-crested Pochard, Bluethroat, Blue Rock Thrush, the distinctive Hume’s Lesser Whitethroat (split from Lesser Whitethroat, but currently lumped again!), Mountain Chiffchaff, Brown Accentor, Citrine Wagtail and Rock Bunting.
 A key target will undoubtedly be Ibisbill, a unique wader that is the only member of its family, which breeds on the shingle riverbanks in this area.
 We will also look for Solitary Snipe here.

 In the evening we will be joined by a representative from a local conservation organisation who will give us an understanding of the issues, and successes, faced in this amazing part of the world.

-Today is a journey of up and down, as we drive over the Khardung La, the world’s highest motorable pass at about 5,600 m, before descending almost 2,500 m to reach the fertile Nubra Valley.
-The beautiful White-browed Tit-Warbler is our key target in the buckthorn stands amongst the sand dunes.
+There are two routes to the fertile Nubra Valley, and we will take the slightly longer but less busy and more birdy one over the Wari La pass, which gives us a chance of Himalayan Snowcock as well as White-winged Redstart and Brown Accentor.
+The beautiful White-browed Tit-Warbler is our key target in the buckthorn stands amongst the sand dunes in the Nubra Valley.
 This area is quite different to the habitat we will encounter further east in Ladakh, and seldom visited by birdwatchers.
 We hope to find Pale Rosefinch, recently discovered in India in this area, and other exciting discoveries are not impossible!